Better systems win wars.

 Better ideas alone can't give us information superiority.
 We have to turn those ideas into systems and bring them to the fight faster than our adversaries.
-Our US military's innovations are second to none, but too often, system developments become science projects producing complex, fragile systems that can take so long to build they're obsolete before they deploy.
+Too often, system developments become science projects producing complex, fragile systems that can take so long to build they're obsolete before they deploy.

 Truenumbers layers on top of proven technology stacks, providing a common data language across systems and domains.
 Both human and machine readable, Truenumber data is supported by scalable storage and system services that just work.
 No science projects, no ontologies or endless abstract modeling exercises.
 Defense-specific capabilities of Truenumbers include built-in classification and need-to-know enclaving, support for open and Windows environments, and the ability to run on a range of devices from tiny Raspberry PI and Arduino controllers to big-data clusters.